StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

     * Duplicate an existing template by selecting :fontawesome-solid-ellipsis: next to the case template you want to duplicate, then select **Duplicate** (available since version 5.4).

-5. In the **Adding a case template** drawer, enter values in some or all the following fields to prefill:
+5. In the **Adding a case template** drawer, enter values in some or all the following fields to pre-fill:

     **Prefix**
     A prefix that's automatically added to case titles.
 The prefix value isn't visible when creating a case from the template but applies after creation.
 Use it to categorize cases for reporting.